twliu-dorian/deCloud/phase1/sequence.md

 Number of Docker Containers: The CSP will host 5 Docker containers for the USR.
 Service Levels:

-1. Uptime Guarantee: The CSP guarantees an uptime of 99.5% for the hosted Docker containers.
+1. Uptime percentage: The CSP guarantees an uptime of 99% for the hosted Docker containers.
+2. Available time percentage: The CSP guarantees an uptime of 99% for the hosted Docker containers.
-2. API Rate Limit: The CSP assures an API rate limit of 100,000 requests per day.
+3. API rate limit: The CSP assures an API rate limit of 1000 requests hour.

 #### Pricing:

 The service is priced at 20 USDT (United States Dollar Tether) per month.

-### sequence diagram
+### Sequence Diagram

 ```mermaid
 sequenceDiagram